dvansoye/Git-Obsidian/prompt-portfolio/prometheusPrompt.md

 5. Enter `prometheusPrompt.md` in the prompt box and press the Send button.
 6. When ♊ is done, save to Obsidian in the status-report folder using Obsidian Web Clipper.
 Make sure the filename reflects the date.
 7. Open GitHub Desktop, commit the changes and Push to origin.
 In this way, the status report is now available to Prometheus.
-8. Re-upload GitHub for the [[epimetheusPrompt]].
+8. Re-upload GitHub for the [[prometheusPrompt]].
 Click here https://gemini.google.com/, Press the + Upload Code and enter https://github.com/dvansoye/Git-Obsidian.
 Next, enter `promethiusPrompt.md` in the prompt box and press the Send button.

 # Objective